confluentinc/operator-earlyaccess/external-access-load-balancer/README.rst

 You install Confluent Platform components as custom resources (CRs).

 You can configure all Confluent Platform components as custom resources.
-In this tutorial, you will configure all components in a single file and apply the configuration with one ``kubectl apply`` command.
+In this tutorial, you will configure all components in a single file and deploy all compoents with one ``kubectl apply`` command.

 ================================
 Configure Confluent Platform CRs